nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/4_composing_objects.md

 }
 ```

-You must pay close attention to what lock the is using, in this case, the lock have to be used is
+You must pay close attention to what lock the class is using, in this case, the lock have to be used is
 `list` object which is detailed in the document of `Collections.synchronizedLis`

 You might be able to see several drawbacks: